iprouteth0/easy_rom_builder/README.md

 I have added options for adding ROMs and adding new devices to the device menu.

-When your add a device, there are two required steps.
+When you add a device, there are two required steps.

 1) Add your device to the device menu
 2) Generate the codename-clone_sources.sh script for your device